Insights and updates from the team at LandscapeHub

 Wild Ginger (Asarum)

-Whether you prefer the northwest native Asarum caudatum or Chinese wild ginger Asarum splenden, such as ‘Quick Silver’, wild ginger creates a lovely texture as a groundcover for partial or full shade gardens.
+Whether you prefer the native Asarum canadense or Chinese wild ginger Asarum splendens, such as ‘Quick Silver’, wild ginger creates a lovely texture as a groundcover for partial or full shade gardens.
 Native varieties tolerate drier growing conditions, while Chinese wild ginger prefers moist, humusy soil.
 ‘Quick Silver’ spreads more quickly than many varieties.
 Its heart-shaped, 4-inch long and 3.5-inch wide dark green leaves sport silvery white variegation, brightening shady spaces.
 The plants remain evergreen in mild climates but die back when temperatures drop to 10 degrees F. USDA Zone 5-9.

 Spotted Deadnettle (Lamium maculatum)